IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

 ## Configuring PEPs Using Address-based ACLs {#PEP-acl}

-   The section illustrates an example of configuring a PEP using IP address based ACL.
+   The section describes an example of configuring a PEP using IP address based ACL.
 IP address based access control policies could be applied to the PEP that may not understand the group information, e.g., firewall.